ochairo/vanillante/README.md

 ## Overview

 This is a seed project for vanilla single page applications.
-It is framework agnostic and aims to be maintainable, scalable and modifiable.
+It is framework agnostic with minimal runtime dependencies,
-It aims to have minimal runtime dependencies, enabling easy customization with frameworks and libraries.
+enabling easy customization with frameworks and libraries.

 ## Technology stack